Federal Extension Benefits Update (10/04/13)

 - Claimants who begin an EUC Tier I claim on or after September 2, 2012 are now eligible for a maximum of 14 weeks of benefits on Tier I. These claimants will continue to be eligible for EUC Tier I benefits until their eligibility is either exhausted or until the final payable week of December 28, 2013, whichever occurs first.

-- Claimants who began an EUC Tier I claim prior to September 2, 2012 will continue to be eligible for up to 20 weeks of benefits on Tier I. These claimants will continue to be eligible for EUC Tier I benefits until those benefits are exhausted or until the final payable week of December 28, 2013, whichever occurs first.
+- Claimants who begin an EUC Tier III claim on or after October 6, 2013 will be eligible for up to 9 weeks of benefits on Tier III.
+These claimants will continue to be eligible for EUC Tier III benefits until those benefits are exhausted or until the final payable week of December 28, 2013, whichever occurs first.

 Please review the chart below for program specifics.